meltingscales/PirateStealer/README.md

 # PirateStealer

 ## Read this please
+I'm not the original owner of this repository

 As you may know stanley deleted all of his repositories since he don't want to be associated with malware developpement anymore, as you can see he transfered ownership to me but what does that mean ?